rickoff/Rickoff/README.md

 - allows players to reinitialize the ranks, reputation and expulsion of guilds

+**ActivatePlayer**

+- Raises a player by activating it for now
+- later: pickpocketing, direct haggling, invitation

 **QuestsReset**

 - reset your quest log by selecting a quest line